 - St Mary the Virgin, Hartfield is a mixture of styles dating from the 13th–15thC, but was heavily restored in Victorian times.

-- The mound on the left behind the houses is all that remains of an old motte and bailey fortification, as indicated by the street names.
+- The mound is all that remains of an old Motte and Bailey fortification, as indicated by the nearby street names Mottefield and Castlefields.